 The biggest thing to understand: US airlines are governed by the FAA.
 Non-US airlines follow their own country’s aviation authority (CAA in the UK, EASA in Europe, CASA in Australia).
 The rules differ significantly.

 European airlines (EASA/CAA): Generally allow car seats but each airline sets its own rules on top of EASA guidelines.
 Some restrict by age (Emirates caps at 36 months, for example).
+Ryanair has a 43cm width limit that rules out many seats.
+British Airways and Lufthansa are more accommodating.
 Lap belts for infants are permitted, unlike US airlines.
 Flight crew may not be familiar with car seats on planes since they’re rarely seen on non-US flights.

 Australian airlines (CASA): Accept Australian AS/NZS 1754 seats with the aircraft-use label, plus FAA and EU approved seats, subject to conditions.
+Qantas and Virgin Australia both accept these.
 Top-tether seats that need three-point attachment won’t work with aircraft lap belts.

 Every approved car seat has a label.
 For US seats, look for red text reading “This Restraint is Certified for Use in Motor Vehicles and Aircraft.”
 European seats show ECE R44 or R129 markings.
 Australian seats show AS/NZS 1754.